dougsland/bz-query/README.md

     + [Setting env](#setting-env)
     + [Query Networking Bugs Script](#query-networking-bugs-script)

-This is quick notes page as reference for useing `bugzilla-cli` command line.
+This is quick notes page as reference for using `bugzilla-cli` command line and python-bugzilla project.
 **bugzilla-cli** project is available at: https://github.com/python-bugzilla/python-bugzilla

 ## First Steps